pineunity/apmec/doc/source/contributor/event_logging.rst

 event information for resource operations such as create, update, delete, scale and monitor, you would need to :

-- Import the module tacker.db.common_services.common_services_db to use the create_event() method for logging events.
+- Import the module apmec.db.common_services.common_services_db to use the create_event() method for logging events.

-- Make edits in the file tacker/plugins/common/constants.py if you would need to create new event types.
+- Make edits in the file apmec/plugins/common/constants.py if you would need to create new event types.